Skip to Content

 What kind of oats can be used?

-These blueberry oatmeal muffins can be made with rolled oats (old fashioned oats) or quick oats (which are rolled oats that have been cut down into small pieces).
+These banana oat blueberry muffins can be made with rolled oats (old fashioned oats) or quick oats (which are rolled oats that have been cut down into small pieces).
 Unfortunately you cannot bake with steel cut oats, as the outer coating will not get soft enough in the time it takes to make the muffins.

 What is oat flour?